-1 (voting power)
+1. (voting power)

 2.

 To attend the Sub-committee meeting

 To be held in (City) , Date

 National Federation or Contact

-Ву Position
+Ву Position -

 Signature

-Please list topics that you would like addressed at this meeting below.
-Items not on the official Agenda will have to be voted on at a later date through email.
+Please list topics that you would like ad to be voted on at a later date through e Idressed at this meeting below.
+Items not mail. on the official Agenda will have

+1.

+2.

+3.

 Please use back of page if necessary